KingRial/ghw/README.md

 ## Differences from original project

-The current fork is different by the original one by adding the ability to collect informations not limited to HW:
+The current project is different by the original one by adding the ability to collect informations not limited to HW only (but still somehow inherent to an inspection library):

 - OS informations
-- Installed software
+- Installed softwares
 - Available/Consumption Memory
 - Available/Consumption Disk Partition

 Currently the additions are focused only for windows environments.

-Feel free to collaborate on the current project or on the [original](https://github.com/jaypipes/ghw) project!
+Feel free to collaborate on the current project or on the [original](https://github.com/jaypipes/ghw) one!

 ## Design Principles